 How Coal is Allocated Amongst Different States

-The CLEAR plan proposes reallocating a portion of Oregon’s percentage in coal units to Utah, but does not reduce the overall amount of coal in its system.
-Oregon would get out of coal, but there would be no net decrease in carbon emissions from PacifiCorp’s system.
+The CLEAR plan proposes reallocating a portion coal units to Utah, but does not reduce the overall amount of coal in its system.
+Other states would get out of coal, but there would be no net decrease in carbon emissions from PacifiCorp’s system.
 This shift would increase not only Utah’s allocation of the coal-fired electricity, but also the pollution, costs, and risks associated with these coal plants at a time when increased energy efficiency and renewable energy would be a much better bet.

 Finding a Better Solution

 The current negotiations are an opportunity to expedite the de-carbonization of PacifiCorp’s system.
 Utah Clean Energy wants PacifiCorp to comply with Oregon, Washington and California's goals, but in a way that actually reduces the amount of coal in the system, and to prevent Utah from accepting the additional risk associated with PacifiCorp’s coal fleet.
 The challenge is getting all six states, their respective regulators and stakeholders, and PacifiCorp to agree on how to retire coal units early.